 8. Are your team members receptive to your suggestions?

-9. Do you see positive career growth in this organization?
+9. Do you see positive career goal and growth in this organization?

 10. Are you provided with the right training when new systems/tools/software are introduced?